 In September 1986, Dire Straits won two MTV Music Video Awards for Money For Nothing and a Canadian International Album of the Year Juno Award for Brothers In Arms.
 Mark wins ‘Best Country Instrumental Performance’ Grammy (with Chet Atkins) for Cosmic Square Dance and is nominated for ‘Producer of the Year’ and ‘Song of the Year’ Grammy awards for Money For Nothing.
 Dire Straits win the BPI award for ‘Best British Group’.
 The Walk of Life music video is released and Your Latest Trick/Irish Boy/The Long Road single is issued.
 In June, Mark and John play at the Prince’s Trust Gala attended by Prince Charles and Diana, Princess of Wales.
 By mid-1986, Brothers in Arms had become the world’s best selling compact disc.
 Mark goes on to produce tracks for Tina Turner and Paul Brady.
 He also records the music for a TV documentary about the Prince and Princess of Wales titled In Private, In Public.
 During the summer of 1986, Mark produces a track for the soundtrack of Martin Scorsese’s film, Colour of Money.

 On the 11th of February 1988, Granada TV record Mark and Brendan Croker at Manchester’s Band on the Wall for a Celebration documentary about Steve Phillips, the show is broadcast mid-April.
 The day after the filming Mark, Steve, Brendan, Alan Clark and Guy Fletcher, treated diners to an impromptu performance at the Le Papillion Restaurant, Corbridge, Northumberland.
 Throughout the Spring and Summer of 1988, Mark works on several tracks for Randy Newman’s Land of Dreams set for release in September ’88.
 He also plays John Lennon’s Imagine on Chet Atkins’s C.G.P. album and is nominated for a Grammy award for ‘Best Album of Original Instrumental Background Score Written for a Motion Picture or Television’.
 At the end of May, Mark plays guitar and produces Death Is Not The End on Bob Dylan’s Down in the Groove album.
-On the 5th and 6th of June, Mark and Alan Clark perform with Eric Clapton’s band at Princes Trust shows at the Royal Albert Hall and later that month Mark performs at the Witness History II concert at the Ryman Theatre, Nashville where he performs Two Skinny Kids, a song about the Everly Brothers.
+On the 5th and 6th of June, Mark and Alan Clark perform with Eric Clapton’s band at Princes Trust shows at the Royal Albert Hall and Mark debuted his now famous Pensa-Suhr carved top.
+Later that month Mark performs at the Witness History II concert at the Ryman Theatre, Nashville where he performs Two Skinny Kids, a song about the Everly Brothers.
 The 8th and 9th of June see warm-up gigs for the up-coming 11th June Nelson Mandela 70th Birthday Concert at Wembley.
 Jack Sonni was unable to attend and so his place in the band was taken by someone who Mark tells the audience “has played before” – Eric Clapton.
-Shortly before the band were due on-stage a package arrived for Mark.
-It was the now famous Pensa-Suhr carved-top which Mark played at the gig without even having the time to sound-check his new guitar.
 In September, Mark and Alan Clark join Eric Clapton for a US tour.
 October sees the release of the Dire Straits: Money For Nothing compilation album celebrating a decade of the band’s career.
 On the 20th of October, Mark appears with Randy Newman on Saturday Night Live and a month later Randy appears with Mark on BBC TV’s Wogan.
 The Money For Nothing compilation album enters the UK album charts on the 29th of October and reaches #1 shortly after.

 Mark and Alan Clark make guest appearances at a Brendan Croker & The Five O’Clock Shadows gig at Pontefract, Yorkshire, on the 6th of March, 1989.
 In April, Dire Straits are awarded an Ivor Novello Award for their ‘Outstanding Contribution to British Music’.
 Mark joined other artists at a charity gig at London’s Natural History Museum on behalf of the Lung Foundation.
 In June, Mark is the special guest at a Brendan Croker and The 5 O’Clock Shadows gig at Leeds Polytechnic with Steve Phillips opening the show.
 Mark, Guy Fletcher and Alan Clark play on Brendan Croker’s Brendan Croker and the Five O’Clock Shadows album.